neos-modding-group/NeosModLoader/.github/CONTRIBUTING.md

 If your PR does not follow the project's code style it **will not be approved**.
 Code style should match our [editor config](../.editorconfig).
 If you aren't sure, use your IDE's formatter (Analyze > Code Cleanup in Visual Studio).

-#### Whitespace

-- *.cs files
-  - Lines MUST be indented using two spaces.
-Tabs are not acceptable.
-  - MUST use unix-style (LF) line endings.
-CR or CRLF are not acceptable.
-- *.sln files
-  - indent using two spaces
-  - CRLF line endings
-- *.csproj files
-  - indent using two spaces
-  - CRLF line endings

 ### New Features

 Please consider the NML [design goals](#design-goals) before adding a new feature.
 If you aren't sure if your new feature makes sense for NML, I'm happy to talk with you about a potential new feature in our [discussions area](https://github.com/zkxs/NeosModLoader/discussions).